Skip to content

 Synthetic prompt

 Add a read-only get_pending_invitations MCP tool that lists pending LinkedIn network invitations (received or sent) by navigating to /mynetwork/invitation-manager/{kind}/, mirroring the existing get_inbox extractor pattern.
-Before extracting, auto-expand any truncated invitation notes by dispatching a synthetic click on each data-testid="expandable-text-button" (after injecting a scoped stylesheet override for pointer-events, and marking each clicked button with data-mcp-clicked so a second pass can pick up lazy-loaded cards without re-toggling already-expanded ones).
-Wire it through a new tools/network.py and server.py::create_mcp_server(), add a TestNetworkTools class in tests/test_tools.py, and update README, docs/docker-hub.md, and manifest.json.
+Before extracting, auto-expand truncated invitation notes by dispatching a synthetic click on each data-testid="expandable-text-button" (inject a scoped pointer-events stylesheet override, mark each button data-mcp-clicked only after a successful dispatch so failed clicks retry, and skip aria-expanded="true" so expanded notes are never re-collapsed).
+Bound returned references to the per-call limit and add an invitations entry to _REFERENCE_CAPS.
+For kind="received", when the selected ALL-count tab reads zero, return an empty result instead of scraping the "people you may know" recommendations, locating the tab via the locale-independent aria-current="true" + /received/ALL URL signal.
+Wire it through tools/network.py and server.py::create_mcp_server(), add TestNetworkTools in tests/test_tools.py and TestGetPendingInvitations in tests/test_scraping.py, and update README, docs/docker-hub.md, and manifest.json.
 Accept/ignore/withdraw actions are intentionally out of scope.

 Closes #446